Skip to main content

 About CTL

-In addition, CTL is home to the National Advanced Spectrum and Communications Test Network (NASCTN).
-NASCTN provides a neutral forum for addressing spectrum-sharing challenges.
-NASCTN brings together participants from other federal agencies, including U.S. Department of Defense, the National Oceanic and Atmospheric Administration (NOAA), the National Science Foundation (NSF), and the National Telecommunications and Information Administration (NTIA) to develop robust test processes and validated measurement data necessary to develop, evaluate and deploy spectrum sharing technologies that can increase access to the spectrum by both Federal agencies and non-federal spectrum users.
+Additionally, CTL is home to the National Advanced Spectrum and Communications Test Network (NASCTN), which addresses spectrum-sharing challenges.
+NASCTN brings together participants from other federal agencies, including the U.S. Department of Defense (DOD), the National Oceanic and Atmospheric Administration (NOAA), the National Science Foundation (NSF), and the National Telecommunications and Information Administration (NTIA) to develop robust test processes and validated measurement data necessary to develop, evaluate, and deploy spectrum sharing technologies that can increase access to the spectrum by both federal agencies and non-federal spectrum users.

 Strategic Plan

-The CTL strategic plan brings our future into focus with defined core values as a laboratory, actions to reach for the best versions of ourselves, and sets a course for how CTL will continue to rise to meet the future needs of our Nation.
-Our plan builds on our success from intentionally building a coalition of industry, academia, and other government agencies to bring forward the future of smartphones and public safety radios, wearable devices, the internet of things, the smart grid, smart homes, next-generation automotive technologies, and smart manufacturing.
-The CTL’s staff identified strengths to build on, challenges to meet, opportunities to seize, and emerging areas to explore.
-We crafted an exciting roadmap forward with a clear vision through six research areas and 10 actions to implement intentional shifts in our workplace culture.
+The CTL strategic plan brings the future into focus with defined core values as a laboratory, actions to reach for the best versions of ourselves, and sets a course for how CTL will continue to rise to meet the future needs of the nation.
+The plan builds on the success of CTL from intentionally building a coalition of industry, academia, and other government agencies to bring forward the future of communications technology.
+CTL staff have identified strengths to build on, challenges to meet, opportunities to seize, and emerging areas to explore.